Foreign funding case: Opposition accepts PM’s challenge

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE/ISLAMABAD: The opposition parties including Pakistan Muslim League-Nawaz (PML-N) and Pakistan People’s Party (PPP) on Thursday accepted Prime Minister Imran Khan’s challenge of holding public hearing into the foreign funding case.
+LAHORE/ISLAMABAD: The opposition parties, including Pakistan Muslim League-Nawaz (PML-N) and Pakistan People’s Party (PPP), Thursday accepted Prime Minister Imran Khan’s challenge of holding a public hearing of foreign funding case.

 He emphasised that it was also important to clarify here that the case was already being heard before the parties in the ECP and the media and other concerned persons and institutions were present during the hearing.